 - Display of wealth

 Some people choose to alter their bodies because they suffer from mental health issues, like body dysmorphic disorder.

-There is no set beginning for body modifications.
-Even piercings have a long history, showing up in both ancient Egypt and ancient Rome, as well as throughout the history of Hinduism.
+There is no set beginning for body modifications as body modification culture dates back thousands of years with piercings showing up in both ancient Egypt and ancient Rome, as well as throughout the history of Hinduism.

 There are other modifications that are used both medically and non-medically; modifications to teeth are one example.
-Tooth extraction is used by dentists around the world to help improve a patient’s dental health.
+Body modification teeth extraction is used by dentists around the world to help improve a patient’s dental health.
 In other cultures, though, dental extraction is used to “cure” members of the community from disease or illness.